 Will a Hit-and-Run Claim Raise My Insurance?

 According to the American Automobile Association, more than one hit-and-run crash happens every minute in the United States.
 A hit-and-run can be a traumatic event, not only physically but financially.
 Fortunately, many insurance types will cover a hit-and-run accident, especially when you aren't at fault.
-Whether or not your insurance will go up depends on the nature of the incident, who is at fault, and what exactly was damaged.
+Whether or not your insurance will raise depends on the nature of the incident, who is at fault, and what exactly was damaged.
 In most cases, the driver who is not at fault will not have their insurance increased, while the at-fault driver (if found) will face significant insurance increases.

-What is a Hit-and-Run?
+What Is a Hit-and-Run?

 A hit-and-run refers to an accident where a driver collides with a vehicle, person, or piece of property and leaves the scene without providing their insurance information.
 The regular procedure during an accident is for drivers to exchange their contact information and insurance details, as well as contact a police officer.
 Hit-and-run drivers want to avoid any of this, either due to outstanding warrants, a lack of insurance, or because they don't care about the consequences of their actions.